jjnether/obsidian_backup/jnetherton/DA/Meta/TTX.md

 - Any 6-way switch label or program updates?
 - Check PTX alarms here?
 	- Same PTX alarms for MCUPs?
-- How to handle As Left file if we decide template push was good and we don't need to send again?

 RTAC